ajberkley/cl-binary-store/README.md

 - [ ] Speed up cl-binary-store on ABCL and ECL so it is less than 10x slower than on XBCL
 - [ ] Specialize store / restore functions on global settings to avoid so many parameters being passed around.
 - [ ] When using implicit reference tracking, use a vector on restore like we do for the explicit case instead of overloading the reference ht
-- [ ] 1D simple-array storage routines for CCL, ECL, Lispworks, Allegro, and ABCL (in progress)
+- [ ] Allow limits on max output size
+- [ ] Turn versioned output on by default when reading/writing to a file
-- [ ] simple-array storage routines for CCL, ECL, Lispworks, Allegro, and ABCL
+- [ ] Short specialized arrays use three available bits for length encoding